NathanY3G/rp2040-pio-emulator/README.rst

    * SET
    * WAIT (IRQ variant not implemented)

-2. No support for pin-sets; all pin numbers are with respect to Pin 0
+2. No support for OUT, SET or IN pin-sets; all pin numbers are with respect to Pin 0.

+3. Pin-sets do not wrap after GPIO 31.

-3. No direct support for the concurrent running of multiple PIO programs;
+4. No direct support for the concurrent running of multiple PIO programs;
    a single State Machine is emulated and not an entire PIO block.